CircuitSetup/Remote/README.md

 When checked, songs are shuffled when the device is booted.
 When unchecked, songs will be played in order.

 Shuffle mode can be changed at any time through the Remote's ["RESET" button](#buttons-oo-and-reset) or via TCD (7222/7555); however, a change through button or TCD is not saved.

-#### <ins>Network settings</ins>

-##### &#9654; Hostname

-The device's hostname in the WiFi network.
-Defaults to 'dtmremote'.
-This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
-The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://dtmremote.local)

-This setting applies to both AP-mode and when your Remote is connected to a WiFi network.
-If you have several Remotes in your local network, please give them unique hostnames.
-Needless to say, only one Remote can be used with a TCD at a time.

-##### &#9654; WiFi connection attempts

-Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

-##### &#9654; WiFi connection timeout

-Number of seconds before a timeout occurs when connecting to a WiFi network.
-When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

-#### <ins>Network settings for AP-mode</ins>

-##### &#9654; Network name (SSID) appendix

-By default, when your Remote creates a WiFi network of its own ("AP-mode"), this network is named "REM-AP".
-In case you have multiple Remotes in your vicinity, you can have a string appended to create a unique network name.
-If you, for instance, enter "-ABC" here, the WiFi network name will be "REM-AP-ABC".
-Characters A-Z, a-z, 0-9 and - are allowed.

-##### &#9654; Password

-By default, and if this field is empty, the Remote's own WiFi network ("AP-mode") will be unprotected.
-If you want to protect your access point, enter your password here.
-It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your Remote,
-- power-down the device,
-- hold the Calibration button,
-- power-up the device (while still holding the Calibration button)
-- wait until the display shows a counter-clockwise circle animation,
-- press Button "O.O" twice within 10 seconds,
-- wait until the display shows "RST",
-- then release the Calibration button.

-This procedure temporarily (until a reboot) clears the WiFi password, allowing unprotected access to the Config Portal.
-(Note that this procedure also deletes static IP addres data; the device will return to using DHCP after a reboot.)

 #### <ins>Settings for BTTFN communication</ins>